 Consequently, an investment program’s success is commonly measured by its ability to support its spending or distribution policy while preserving purchasing power and allowing for the modest growth of real wealth.

-In this paper, we will focus on the seven factors of Spending Policy Construction that are contained in UPMIFA.
+In this paper, we focus on the seven factors of spending policy construction that are contained in the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 UPMIFA is a uniform law which has been adopted in various forms by many states.
 An organization should consult its legal advisor to determine how and if its state’s version of UPMIFA applies to it.
 The factors set forth in UPMIFA are illustrative of how an organization might develop its spending policy.

 Spending Policy Construction: Hypothetical Examples

-Before we address the UPMIFA guidance on spending policy construction, we will start by laying out three hypothetical examples of spending policy constructs in the box below.
-For more information on the considerations for creating a spending policy, please see our white paper, Spending Policy: Development and Implementation.
+Before we address the UPMIFA factors for spending policy construction, we will start by laying out three hypothetical examples of spending policy constructs in the box below.
+For more information on the considerations for creating a spending policy, please see our white paper, Development and Implementation of a Spending Policy.

 UPMIFA: Seven Factors for Spending Policy Construction

 According to the Uniform Law Commissioners, the entity that authored it, UPMIFA, as a successor to the Uniform Management of Institutional Funds Act, provides "better guidance regarding the operation of the prudence standard.”
-The reasoning behind this centers on seven factors that UPMIFA, if applicable, provides that an institution consider in the prudent expenditure of both appreciation and income (as opposed to older trust law that allowed only the spending of income).
+The reasoning behind this centers on seven factors that UPMIFA, if applicable, provides that an institution consider in the prudent expenditure of both appreciation and income (as opposed to prior laws that limited endowment spending to income).

 Each of the three spending policies above is perhaps suited to different objectives, situations, or goals; however, as outlined in UPMIFA, the methodology behind choosing which one (and the particular details) is appropriate for a given institution can be the same.
 According to UPMIFA, that methodology should be based on seven factors: